-Mercaptopurine is used to treat acute lymphocytic leukemia (ALL; also called acute lymphoblastic leukemia and acute lymphatic leukemia; a type of cancer that begins in the white blood cells).
+Mercaptopurine is used alone or with other chemotherapy drugs to treat acute lymphocytic leukemia (ALL; also called acute lymphoblastic leukemia and acute lymphatic leukemia; a type of cancer that begins in the white blood cells).
 Mercaptopurine is in a class of medications called purine antagonists.
 It works by stopping the growth of cancer cells.

 Continue to take mercaptopurine even if you feel well.
 Do not stop taking mercaptopurine without talking to your doctor

 Mercaptopurine is also sometimes used to treat certain other types of cancer, Crohn's disease (a condition in which the body attacks the lining of the digestive tract causing pain, diarrhea, weight loss, and fever), and ulcerative colitis (condition in which sores develop in the intestines causing pain and diarrhea).
 Talk to your doctor about the possible risks of using this medication for your condition.